How is our Governing Body organised at The Firs?

 (Originally published by the Nolan Committee: The Committee on Standards in Public Life was established in October 1994, under the Chairmanship of Lord Nolan, to consider standards of conduct in various areas of public life, and to make recommendations).

-Please find below lists of our Governors and subcommittees, our Governor structure and statement.
+Please find below lists of our Governors, our Governor structure and statement.